Jim Hinebaugh: In the legislature

 Hinebaugh was sworn into the Maryland House of Delegates on January 11, 2023.
 He is a member of the House Appropriations Committee.

 Personal life

 Hinebaugh is married to his wife Barbara.
-Together, they have two children, and live in Oakland, Maryland.
+Together, they have four children, and live in Oakland, Maryland.
+Hinebaugh attends religious services at the St. Matthew's Episcopal Church in Oakland.

 Decorations and badges

 Hinebaugh's decorations and medals include: